NeMo-Agent-Toolkit

 Ensure you have set the

-environment variable to allow the example to use NVIDIA NIMs.
-An API key can be obtained by visitingbuild.nvidia.com
+NVIDIA_API_KEYenvironment variable to allow the example to use NVIDIA NIMs.
+An API key can be obtained by visitingbuild.nvidia.comand creating an account.export NVIDIA_API_KEY=<your_api_key>

 -

-Create the NeMo Agent toolkit workflow configuration file.
+Create the NeMo Agent Toolkit workflow configuration file.
 This file will define the agents, tools, and workflows that will be used in the example.
 Save the following as

 -